 4. Do Some Cardio

-Doing cardio, or aerobic exercise, is an excellent way to burn calories and improve overall health.
+Doing cardio, or aerobic exercise is an excellent way to burn calories and get a flat stomach to improve overall health.

 Additionally, studies have shown that it is very effective at strengthening your midsection and reducing your waistline (source 6).